Phonology & Orthography

 Kalob strictly follows SVO (Subject-Verb-Object) word order.
 Modifiers have fixed positions relative to their heads: Nouns are modified by their Attributives (Adjectives) to the right, and Prepositional Phrases follow standard head-initial sequence.

-Note: If a Modificative (Adverb) modifies an Attributive (Adjective) rather than the Verb, it is placed between the Noun and the Attributive.
+Note: If a Modificative modifies an Attributive, it is placed between the Noun and the Attributive.
+If a Modificative modifies another Modificative, it is placed before the Modificative it modifies.

 1. Subject Noun Phrase